 Leaky gut has many causes for example damage to the intestines, severe infections, poor diet, exposure to toxins or poisons, and overmedication.

-Dogs with a leaky gut will exhibit digestive signs and symptoms like gas, bloating, vomiting, and diarrhea.
+Dogs with leaky gut will exhibit digestive signs and symptoms like gas, bloating, vomiting, and diarrhea.

 It can be challenging to diagnose leaky gut syndrome because it is usually an effect of another condition like Inflammatory Bowel Disease.
-Your vet will carry our tests like stools tests, x-rays, and blood tests to determine if your dog’s gut is leaking.
+Your vet will carry out tests like stool tests, x-rays, and blood tests to determine if your dog’s gut is leaking.